RevolutionPly ® Plywood FAQs

 RevolutionPly® plywood is ideal for a variety of applications, including flooring underlayment, paneling, millwork, and woodworking projects.

 Go to Patriot Timber's Flex and Look Test Page to see the 4 simple steps or to watch a short video.
 The Flex and Look Test is an important procedure that only takes a few seconds and should be applied to any panel prior to use.
-Flexing the panel will help to reveal any delamination or core irregularities.
-In the rare instance you find such an irregularity, do not use the panel.
+Flexing the panel will help to reveal any delamination or core imperfections.
+In the rare instance you find such an imperfection, do not use the panel.
 Set it aside, and contact Patriot Timber Products immediately for a resolution.

 The RevolutionPly® panels should be installed with the label facing down towards the structural sub-floor.